Inflammation: Cancer

 Inflammation orchestrates the microenvironment around tumours, contributing to proliferation, survival and migration.
 Cancer cells use selectins, chemokines and their receptors for invasion, migration and metastasis.
 On the other hand, many cells of the immune system contribute to cancer immunology, suppressing cancer.

 Molecular intersection between receptors of steroid hormones, which have important effects on cellular development, and transcription factors that play key roles in inflammation, such as NF-κB, may mediate some of the most critical effects of inflammatory stimuli on cancer cells.
 This capacity of a mediator of inflammation to influence the effects of steroid hormones in cells is very likely to affect carcinogenesis.
 On the other hand, due to the modular nature of many steroid hormone receptors, this interaction may offer ways to interfere with cancer progression, through targeting of a specific protein domain in a specific cell type.
 Such an approach may limit side effects that are unrelated to the tumor of interest, and may help preserve vital homeostatic functions and developmental processes in the organism.

-According to a review of 2009, recent data suggests that cancer-related inflammation (CRI) may lead to accumulation of random genetic alterations in cancer cells.
+There is some evidence from 2009 to suggest that cancer-related inflammation (CRI) may lead to accumulation of random genetic alterations in cancer cells.

 Role in cancer

 In 1863, Rudolf Virchow hypothesized that the origin of cancer was at sites of chronic inflammation.
-At present, chronic inflammation is estimated to contribute to approximately 15% to 25% of human cancers.
+As of 2012, chronic inflammation was estimated to contribute to approximately 15% to 25% of human cancers.